Islam in Taiwan: Weddings

-Most of the Taiwanese Muslim weddings are being held in Taipei Grand Mosque due to its large size, and also that 40% of Taiwanese Muslims, mostly as their relatives and friends, reside in Taipei.
+Most of the Taiwanese Muslim weddings are being held in Taipei Grand Mosque due to its large size, and also that 40 percent of Taiwanese Muslims, mostly as their relatives and friends, reside in Taipei.
 Generally Muslims in Taiwan keep the tradition of maintaining partner from the same faith or having to convert to Islam due to marriage.

 Muslim festivities

 The Eid al-Fitr prayer and celebration in Taiwan draws much attention from local media.
 Special features of the event are regularly carried out in the newspapers and aired on televisions.
 These phenomena gives a boost to the Islamic activities in Taiwan.

 Speaking at Taipei Grand Mosque in December 2001 during Eid al-Fitr, Taipei Mayor Ma Ying-jeou thanked the Indonesian workers for their contribution to Taiwan and gave them festive greeting.
 The mayor was spotted wearing Jinnah cap while greeting the workers and spoke a bit of Indonesian language.
 He cited that 20,000 among 36,000 foreign workers in Taipei were Indonesians, which had contributed much to the construction and household assistance of Taipei City.
 He also said that if all of those workers took the same day off, one-quarter of the city would be paralyzed.

 In August 2013, during the Muslims's grand festival Eid al-Fitr after the end of fasting month, the Taipei City Government opened two major venues in Taipei for people to gather and celebrate the festival, in which the majority of them are Indonesian blue-collar workers.
 Those two venues are at a square northwest of Taipei Main Station and the other is at Daan Forest Park.
 The reason to choose the park because the park is located just across the Taipei Grand Mosque.
-Taipei Mayor Hau Lung-pin made a remark urging Taiwanese to be more considerate to foreign workers, telling them that those workers have help to make Taipei a better city to live, thus Taiwanese should treat them like families.
+Taipei Mayor Hau Lung-pin made a remark urging Taiwanese to be more considerate to foreign workers, telling them that those workers have helped to make Taipei a better city to live, thus Taiwanese should treat them like families.

 On 3 December 2014, the Foreign and Disabled Labor Office of the Taipei City Government held Eid al-Fitr celebrations at Chiang Kai-shek Memorial Hall and 228 Peace Memorial Park.
 The office called for Taiwanese to respect different religions and religious practices, allowing Muslims to celebrate the conclusion of Ramadan fasting month.